pauljickling/notes/algorithms/linked-list_array.md

 ### Arrays

 The idea of arrays come from mathematics where an array is a set of numbers or objects placed along rows or columns.
 Implementation details of arrays differ considerably among programming languages.
 Does the array have a defined length?
 Do the items in the array consist of the same type or are they heterogeneous elements?
+A consistent feature of arrays across programming languages is that they are all indexed lists of items.

 ### Comparisons